mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

 ### Web server

-Each of the two internal nodes has an Nginx web server installed, listening only on port 80.
+Each of the two internal nodes has a Nginx web server installed, listening only on port 80.
 Each of them only respond with a static page.
 Page content is just the VM hostname.
 Web server is reachable from the bastion too, both on the static IP of each VM and on the LB frontend virtual IP